-Back in May of 2008 I herniated a disk in my neck.
+A few years I herniated a disk in my neck.
 On its own, a herniated disc is bad enough, but there was a complication.
 A main trunk nerve that runs across my upper back and down my left arm was damaged.
-Part of the nerve died, and all of the muscles fed by that nerve atrophied.
+Part of the nerve died, and all of the smaller muscles fed by that nerve atrophied.

 As a result of this injury I lost about 90% of my strength in certain exercises.
 Any attempt to stick with my old approach would have been total insanity under these circumstances.
 Determined not to let this stand in my way, I designed a new approach.
 I started to use lighter weights, and much higher rep ranges.
 I reasoned that higher repetitions help to build neural pathways, so it seemed like a reasonable approach.

 After much trial and error, I discovered that in my new situation the sweet spot for moving forward with my new limitations was 25 to 30 reps.
 Using this new approach allowed me to make consistent progress with each and every workout.
 Now here’s the surprise!
 I actually started to build muscle and burn fat at a rate I hadn’t experienced for over a decade.

 Why?
 Because I was forced to break away from doing the same old thing and try something new.
 I had no choice because insanity cycle of doing the same thing over and over had been broken by circumstanced.
 As a result, I began to produce a different outcome.
 Since then I have continued to change my approach as my condition improved or my body adapted.
 As a result, I have been able to facilitate a full recovery.

 So what’s the moral of the story?

 If what you are currently doing isn’t working, try something else.
 Don’t be afraid of change because insanity is continuing to do something that no longer works thinking that your results will somehow improve.
 They won’t, so move on.

 Resisting change is counterproductive